Council Director & Academy Director, Corporate Governance

 Dr. Carolyn Kay Brancato has more than 30 years experience in various aspects of corporate governance, corporate finance and regulatory economics.
 Her work is globally recognized in such fields as: tracking the growth of global institutional investors; how equity market short-termism is discouraging long-term investments; how risk management must be integrated into corporate strategy and sustainability, and how boards of directors can provide more effective oversight working with management to increase corporate value.

-She is the Director of The Conference Board’s Governance Academy as well as Director of its European Council on Corporate Governance.
+She is the Director of The Conference Board Governance Academy as well as Director of the Corporate Governance Council in Europe.
 She was formerly Director of The Conference Board’s South Asia Council on Corporate Governance & Risk Management based in India.
 In 1993 she founded The Conference Board’s Global Corporate Governance Research Center in New York City and, in 2004, The Directors’ Institute at The Conference Board.
 Following the Enron and WorldCom debacles, she was Director of The Conference Board’s globally recognized Commission on Public Trust and Private Enterprise, Chaired by Pete Peterson and former Treasury Secretary John Snow (Commission members included Paul Volker and Andy Grove.)

 Dr. Brancato has conducted more than fifty in-house customized director education and board effectiveness programs for companies as diverse as Weyerhauser, H.J.
 Heinz, Saudi Aramco, The Kuwait Petroleum Company, Reliance (India), The State Owned Enterprises Bureau (SASAC) in China, Temasek (Singapore), The World Bank and The Asian Development Bank.